 Starting a childcare business, whether it’s a large daycare or a part time hobby, should take some preparation and thought.
 As you get started and build a client base, you will begin to enjoy it more and feel more comfortable with the kids you’re caring for.

 The first step is to get clients.
-In this case, a client is a parent or set of parents that have a child or children who need childcare.
+In this case, a client is a parent or set of parents that have a child or children who need childcare service.
 Some might need you on a regular basis and others might call only occasionally when something comes up.

 The best place to start when looking for clients is with people you know.
 The better you know the parents and kids you’re working with, the more comfortable all of you will feel.
 Let friends and family know about your new endeavor.
 Word of mouth is the best marketing tactic for babysitting.